Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 What are Booms and Busts?

 “Bust” refers to the contraction of the previous boom, usually fueled by a significant economic or fundamental change in the criteria that fueled the boom in the first place.
-This tends to result in various side effects ranging from a reduction in profits, earnings, growth, increased unemployment, restriction of credit, and a great change of psychology of the market participants from optimism and greed to pessimism and fear.
+This tends to result in various side effects, ranging from a reduction in profits, earnings, and growth to increased unemployment, restriction of credit, and a great change in the psychology of the market participants from optimism and greed to pessimism and fear.

 A 100 Year History Of Fear & Greed, Boom & Bust in the Stock Market.
 Chart: Dow Jones Industrial Average (Ticker:DJIA) 1918 to 2018